ENVIRONMENTAL HEALTH & SAFETY

 Supervisors, consider having a tailgate safety meeting with your staff where you list off what types of accidents they may be exposed to while on the job.
-For example:

-Along with everyone else, our campus continues to be impacted by increased energy costs.
 Facilities Operations continually explores and implements conservation measures to help reduce energy use and costs.

 Besides our efforts to minimize energy consumption, we ask the campus community for their ongoing support and assistance as it pertains to heating and cooling building spaces.
 Our goal is to maintain a comfortable working environment while meeting the goals of conservation.